ExCALIBUR-SysGenX/pdesoft/index.md

 - Garth Wells, University of Cambridge
 - Michèle Weiland, Edinburgh Parallel Computing Centre
 - Ulrike Yang, Lawrence Livermore National Laboratory

+&nbsp;

+## Code of conduct
+We request that all conference attendees adhere to [our code of conduct (based on the Contributor Covenant)](/code-of-conduct/).
+Any issues and concerns can be raised by approaching any of the conference organisers at the conference, or by contacting the team at **conduct@pdesoft.org**